 2. Eat some good breakfasts this week!

 4. Keep up your exercise schedule.

 5. Drink extra water, and limit caffeine, alcohol and sugar.

 6. Manage your stress with whatever stress-busting techniques work for you.

 7. Go to sleep a few minutes earlier.

 8. Sleep in complete darkness, in a not-too-warm room.

 9. Get up at your usual time, no matter what the sunrise is doing.

 10. Don’t think in terms of what time it is really.
 As your alarm goes off at 6 a.m.
 Monday morning, try not to think … it’s really only 5 a.m.
 Good luck!

-Bottom line: Daylight Saving Time in the U.S. begins March 10, 2013.
-This post contains some ideas for allowing your body to prepare for the time shift.
+Bottom line: Daylight Saving Time in the U.S. begins March 13, 2016.
+How to survive the time shift.